Skip to main content

 enforcementStrictest wins (deny > warn > audit)

 Project-level policy cannot weaken user-level or embedded policy.
-A malicious project’s trust-policy.json can add publishers but cannot remove blocklist entries, remove instruction patterns, or downgrade enforcement.
+A malicious project’s trust-policy.json can add publishers but cannot remove blocklist entries, remove include patterns, or downgrade enforcement.

 Codebase Layout